jumping-dragon/simple-hyperledger/README.md

 2. Connecting to your Hyperledger 1.2 Network thru Fabric Node Client inside an EC2 Instance

+3. Next tutorial will walk you through

 ## Clean Up
-To clean up your resources delete the Hyperledger Fabric network managed by Amazon Managed Blockchain and the AWS CloudFormation template as follows:
+To clean up your resources after testing purposes, delete the CloudFormation template :

 - In the AWS CloudFormation console **delete the stack** with the stack name `<your network>-Explorer-HLF-Workshop`